Fact checkedFact Checked

 Apple cider vinegar is acidic in nature like other kinds of vinegar and, therefore, should not be drunk straight from the bottle.
 It can cause stomach upset and even erode tooth enamel if it is.
 It is best to add one tablespoon of vinegar to a large glass of water to make it both suitable for intermittent fasting and safer to drink.

-The health benefits of apple cider vinegar are still being studied, but it has been linked to weight loss and improved heart health, and it is also thought to help in the fight against obesity.
+The health benefits of apple cider vinegar are still being studied, but it has been linked to body weight loss and improved heart health, and it is also thought to help in the fight against obesity.

 What To Avoid During A Fast?